zx80/zx80.github.io/README.md

 ## Python Stuff

-- [CachetoolsUtils](/cachetools-utils/) -- Python cache helpers on top of CacheTools
+- [CachetoolsUtils](/cachetools-utils/) -- Stackable cache classes for sharing,
+  encryption, statistics _and more_ on top of cachetools, redis and memcached.
-- [ProxyPatternPool](/proxy-pattern-pool/) -- Proxy and Pool Classes for Python
+- [ProxyPatternPool](/proxy-pattern-pool/) -- Generic Proxy and Pool classes for Python.

 ## Database Stuff